elearning-ostfalia/moodle-qtype_proforma/README.md

 - immediate feedback for students (optional)
 - supported programming languages are only limited by the available grader back-ends

+Please note that when completing a quiz attempt, you may see the message 'questions without a response'.
+Questions are considered unanswered even if the answer is not correct.
+This is a characteristic of 'adaptive' behavior and can also be observed with other question types.

 ## Screenshots

 Student view with editor input (code template and syntax highlighting):